asfadmin/asf_metadata/README.md

   -h, --help   show this help message and exit
   -dem DEM     name of DEM template spreadsheet
 </pre>

+<p>At the moment, I have only added one function <em>gammaRTClog2meta</em> that analyzes GAMMA RTC log files for metadata.
+The corresponding product type is 'GAMMA RTC'.</p>

 <h3>Convert ISO metadata from XML to JSON format</h3>
 <pre>